We thank you for your patience as we address the issues of a false and duplicated website with a new and improved website.

-It is the mission of the Indian Point Homeowners Association to do the job we were created to do, make the Indian Point community a better place for all our residents.
+It is the mission of the Indian Point Homeowners Association to do the job we were created to do, make the Indian Point community a better place for all our residents by enforcing the Indian Point Covenants, Conditions and Restrictions, also know as the Deed Restrictions, maintaining a community standard, promoting sound growth and protecting our property values.
 A place to raise your family and welcome your guests.
 A place we can all be proud to call home...

 All homeowners are responsible for adhering to the Indian Point Deed Restrictions and Osceola County ordinances.
 If you do not live in the community full time, you are responsible to insure that your tenants and management company obey these rules.
 If they do not it is the homeowner that is assessed the violation and fine.